Top 35+ SaaS Website Design Inspiration

 Jasper is a fantastic AI copywriting tool; their homepage uses bold headlines and demo videos, plus strong social proof from reviews to build credibility fast; the navbar covers essentials, but dropdown menus blend visually, reducing clarity; pricing slider allows pay-per-use flexibility.

-Why it’s a good SaaS website:
+Why Jasper is a good SaaS website?

-Bold demos show product benefits right away.
+Bold demos show product benefits right away

-Social proof from multiple sources builds trust.
+Social proof from multiple sources builds trust

-Flexible slider-based pricing fits diverse user needs.
+Flexible slider-based pricing fits diverse user needs

-Navbar covers info well despite minor readability issues.
+Navbar covers info well despite minor readability issues

 9. Apollo.io